PerziThomas/DA_Perzi_Ambrosch/source/3_Testing.md

 it was decided to abandon the optimization of the database based algorithm.

 ### ASP.NET
-To test the performance of the RESTful endpoints written in ASP.NET Core, the *Apache JMeter* [@jmeterref] tool was used, checking the efficiency of the collision detection algorithm as well as the server's ability to run under load. \
+To test the performance of the RESTful endpoints written in ASP.NET Core, the Apache JMeter [@jmeterref] tool was used, checking the efficiency of the collision detection algorithm as well as the server's ability to run under load. \

-JMeter uses *Test Plans* to send requests to servers, using a basic *Thread Group* to assign the number of clients accessing the server at the same time.
+JMeter uses _Test Plans_ to send requests to servers, using a basic _Thread Group_ to assign the number of clients accessing the server at the same time.
 Besides setting the number of simultaneous threads running, developers are also able to make these threads start up after a certain amount of time (Ramp-Up Period), as well as setting the amount of requests each thread sends.
+An example of such a test plan is shown in figure 3.3.

 \begin{figure}[H]
 	\centering